Have you had problems growing bonsai trees indoors?

 Indoor bonsai hobbyists often create total mini-environments in their homes.
 Some, in very cold climates, keep their tropical and sub-tropical species inside all year.
 Others move their bonsai outdoors in spring and back in again come fall.

-By following some basic care instructions for growing bonsai trees indoors, many of these plants not only survive, but thrive in their artificial environments!
+By following some basic care instructions for indoor bonsai, many of these plants not only survive, but thrive in their artificial environments!

-The basics for growing bonsai trees indoors are not much different than those of house plants.
+The basics for growing bonsai trees indoors are not much different than those of house plants indoors.
 Can't grow houseplants?

 Check out Houseplant Care Tips for more advice.